metal3-io/baremetal-operator/docs/api.md

 ### Pausing reconciliation

-It is possible to pause the reconciliation of a BareMetalHost object by adding an annotation `baremetalhost.metal3.io/paused`.
-The value of the annotation does not matter.
+It is possible to pause the reconciliation of a BareMetalHost object by adding an annotation `baremetalhost.metal3.io/paused`. **Metal³**  provider sets the value of this annotation as `metal3.io/capM3` when the cluster to which the **BareMetalHost** belongs, is paused and removes it when the cluster is not paused.
+If you want to pause the reconciliation of **BareMetalHost** you can put any value on this annotation **other than `metal3.io/capM3`**.
+Please make sure that you remove the annotation  **only if the value of the annotation is not `metal3.io/capM3`, but another value that you have provided**.
 Removing the annotation will enable the reconciliation again.

 ### BareMetalHost spec